Tight bounds on the maximal perimeter of convex equilateral small polygons: Proof of Theorem

 This completes the proof of Theorem~\ref{thm:Bn}.

-All polygons presented in this work were implemented as a MATLAB package: OPTIGON~\cite{optigon}, which is freely available at \url{https://github.com/cbingane/optigon}.
-In OPTIGON, we provide MATLAB functions that give the coordinates of the vertices.
-For example, the vertices coordinates of a regular small $n$-gon are obtained by calling {\tt [x,y] = cstrt\_regular\_ngon(n)}.
-The command {\tt calc\_perimeter\_ngon(x,y)} computes the perimeter of a polygon given by its vertices coordinates $(\rv{x},\rv{y})$.
-One can also find an algorithm developed in~\cite{bingane2021a} to find an estimate of the maximal area of a small $n$-gon when $n \ge 6$ is even.
+All polygons presented in this work and in~\cite{bingane2022a,bingane2022b} were implemented as a package: OPTIGON~\cite{optigon}, which is freely available on GitHub.
+In OPTIGON, we provide Julia and MATLAB functions that give the coordinates of the vertices.
+One can also find an algorithm developed in~\cite{bingane2022d} to find an estimate of the maximal area of a small $n$-gon when $n \ge 6$ is even.